fgrehm/docker-provider/README.md

 make them NFS / rsync shared folders).
 This is due to a limitation in Docker itself as we can't change those parameters after the container has been created.
 Forwarded ports automatic collision handling is **_not supported as well_**.

-The plugin also requires Docker's executable to be available on current user's `PATH` and that the current user has been added to the `docker` group since we are not using `sudo` when interacting with Docker's CLI.
-For more information on setting this up please check [this page](http://docs.docker.io/en/latest/use/basics/#why-sudo).

 ## Contributing